- Good network features

 - Only 2 x HDMI

-The TX-32DS500B doesn’t offer a game mode feature to remove the post image processing and reduce input lag.
+As mentioned earlier I hooked up my console.
+I gave Destiny a go, playing a few raids, but there doesn’t seem to be a “game mode” you get on most TV’s.
+This mode will remove the post image processing for reduced input lag.
 If you want a TV for console gaming with the PS4 or Xbox One I would suggest taking a look at the cheap but feature light Samsung UE32J5100 instead.